headerheader

 *** Statutory deposit insurance for Indian banks covers only a part of the blocked account amount.

-The sorting within the list comes from the following criteria (in the order mentioned): banking model, deposit protection, security level, availability, provider name, and Trustpilot score.
+The sorting within the list comes from the following criteria (in the order mentioned):

 Our recommendation: The best in comparison (Fintiba)

 The market leader Fintiba performs best in our comparison.
 This is because Fintiba is the only provider to offer the blocked account at a German bank with German deposit protection.
-Fintiba is also the best provider overall in terms of expertise (years since launch, number of customers) and speed (instant blocking confirmation option via credit card; account activation) and one of the best in customer satisfaction (Trustpilot score).
+Fintiba is also the best provider overall in terms of expertise (years since launch, number of customers) and speed (instant blocking confirmation option via credit card; account activation) and one of the best in customer satisfaction.

 Why do we recommend Fintiba? ๐Ÿค”